pmichaillat/p-hacking/README.md

 + `figure3A.m` - Produce figure 3A
 + `figure3B.m` - Produce figure 3B

-Each script produces a figure in a Matlab window, saves a copy of the figure in PDF format, and saves a copy of the data plotted in the figure in an Excel file.
+Each script produces a figure in a MATLAB window, saves a copy of the figure in PDF format, and saves a copy of the data plotted in the figure in an Excel file.

 The figure-producing scripts call the helper script `formatPlot.m` to customize the appearance of plots.